dsubnet0/GoodReadsCheckout/README.md

 Currently only queries my library, the Southbury, CT Public Library (via Bibliomation), but methods could easily be added to generalize this.
 Please raise a PR!

 ### TODO
+- Pull ToRead shelf from GoodReads via web scraping
+- Query Rakuten API for purchasable ebooks
 - Do not display results for books listed as "Checked out".
 - In general, better, more specific searching, making use of both title and author from the CSV.
+And/Or use ISBN.
 - Unexpectedly poor performance with serial querying the webpage via GET.
-Is there an actual API, perhaps for bulk queries?
+Is there an actual API, perhaps for bulk queries